 During the Review Year, all Directors have participated in professional trainings to update their knowledge and skills.
-During the Review Year, the Company invited Reed Smith Richards Butler LLP to conduct a training in relation to the Listing Rules for all the Directors and senior management, with major topics including: internal control and risk management, disclosure requirements, guidance on general meetings and corporate governance culture.
+During the Review Year, the Company invited Reed Smith Richards Butler LLP to conduct a training in relation to the Listing Rules for all the Directors and senior management, with major topics including: directors' duties and continuing obligations, share schemes, treasury shares, ESG reports, connected transactions and notifiable transaction.
 All Directors have provided the Company with their training records for the year.